ExVeCtr/ExVectrLibTemplate/README.md

-# ExExVectr Library Template
+# ExVectr Library Template
-Part of the ExExVectr project.
+This repository is a template for use to create ExVectr libraries.
+This also contains instuctions of what where goes, naming convetions etc.
-Use this template to create your own ExExVectr library.
+Its only a few files.
+Just read them.
+Also recommended to check the ExVectrProjectTemplate.
 ## **This project is under initial development.
 Things will probably break.**